 While it’s true that the best saws in the world are only as good as the blades they spin, that’s just part of success.
 The other part depends on your skills managing your tools, using them, and keeping consumables such as blades stocked and on hand before you need to replace them.
 Here are details that I’ve found helpful:

 While owning a group of blades like these works well, there are now single blades capable of cutting very smoothly and efficiently in many different situations.
 It’s surprising how well they work.
 Freud’s Premier Fusion blade is one multi-purpose blade I’ve used for years.
 It creates absolutely smooth, flawless cuts in all materials – from ripping heavy hardwood to cutting veneered ply and everything in between.
 You can see a sample cut below on the edge of Baltic birch plywood.
 Click here to see the blade on Amazon.

-Bring together superb wood, skilled hands, an enthusiastic heart and great tools, then watch good things happen in your own workshop.
+Bring together great wood, skilled hands, an enthusiastic heart and great tools, then watch good things happen in your own workshop.
 It’s the reason we all work with wood, isn’t it?
 The video below shows several different power saws that you might find helpful.
 This video is part of my online course HOW TO BUILD ANY DECK BETTER, STRONGER, LONGER-LASTING & LOW-MAINTENANCE.

 Did you find this useful?
 I hope so.
 Please consider helping me cover the cost of producing and publishing content like this.
 Click the “buy me a coffee” button below and you’ll have a safe, simple and fast way to make a contribution and be part of the team.